Coasters-Crafters/php-router/README.md

     die();
 }
 ```
-you can do multiple posts on a page by creating multiple functions. at the top of the page the code will change to look like this.
+<p>you can do multiple posts on a page by creating multiple functions. at the top of the page the code will change to look like this.</p>
 ```
 if (isset($_POST['request'])) {
     $response = new stdClass();